 Sights and Churches:

-The magnificent view of Mazotos towards the endless blue of the sea combined with the traditional neighborhoods give it unique beauty and picturesque surroundings in the village.
+The magnificent view of Mazotos towards the endless blue of the sea combined with the traditional neighbourhoods give it unique beauty and picturesque surroundings in the village.
 Walking through the narrow streets, the traditional houses of folk architecture that pop up one next to the other create an impression.
 Among the newly built houses there are now restored houses that hold popular Cypriot architecture.

 The main church dedicated to Agios Georgios, built in 1963, is situated in the centre of the village.
 In the south there is the chapel of Panagia Petounta, near the sea, built on the ruins of a Roman city, northeast of the Saint Xenophonta of Xorinou.
-Close to the chapel is the spring of the Virgin Mary, which was opened by the Virgin Mary with her foot.
+Close to the chapel is the spring of the Virgin Mary, which was opened by the Virgin Mary.
 Next to the two chapels have recently been built temples dedicated to the Virgin Mary and St. Xenophonta.

 Photo: Ελα Να Παμε Στο Νησι